projectdiscovery/nuclei/README.md

-   -silent                       display findings only -nc, -no-color                disable output content coloring (ANSI escape codes) -j, -jsonl                    write output in JSONL(ines) format -irr, -include-rr             include request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) [DEPRECATED use -omit-raw] (default true)
+   -silent                       display findings only -nc, -no-color                disable output content coloring (ANSI escape codes) -j, -jsonl                    write output in JSONL(ines) format -irr, -include-rr -omit-raw   include request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) [DEPRECATED use -omit-raw] (default true)
    -or, -omit-raw                omit request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) -nm, -no-meta                 disable printing result metadata in cli output -ts, -timestamp               enables printing timestamp in cli output